GEAR AND OPERATIONS

 Protective Structures

-Protective structures, such as cages, bags, racks, and trays can be used for the growout of your shellfish.
-These structures, or combination of structures, can be situated on the bottom of the waterbed, suspended off the bottom, or float on the water.
-Various VMRC regulations require that on-bottom structures, floating containers and on-bottom containers used for relay purposes, and temporary protective enclosures under VMRC General Permit #4 must be nontoxic.
+Protective structures, such as cages, bags, racks, and trays can be used for the growout of shellfish.
+These structures, or combination of structures, can be situated on the bottom of the waterbed, suspended off the bottom, or float at the surface.
+There are requirements on the size, material type (non toxic) and placement of protective structures which can be found in VMRC General Permit #4.

 Tumbling and Sorting

 During the nursery and growout process and at harvest, shellfish will need to be sorted by size and cleaned.
-This can be done by hand, for instance on a sorting table, or mechanically for large harvests using a tumbler.
-There are a variety of sorters and tumbler options but the machines are helpful to remove biofouling, to sort shellfish by size, and to cull out small shellfish and shell.
-Adding this equipment is costly and decisions on whether or not to use a tumbler or sorter should be considered in the budget.
+There are a variety of sorters and tumbler options but whether by hand or by machine, it is helpful to remove biofouling, to sort shellfish by size, and to cull out small shellfish and shell.
+It is important to note that using this gear for post-harvest activities (cleaning, sorting) requires using water from an approved source (approved growing area, potable water) for washing and providing overhead cover.
+Consult the Virginia Department of Health section for more information on the National Shellfish Sanitation Program Model Ordinance.

 Biofouling Control

 Biofouling will be an issue that must be addressed regardless of the gear-type chosen.
 Lots of different types of organisms will attach to your gear and/or shellfish seed that can affect your operation including seaweed, barnacles, sponges, tunicates, mussels and others.
-Growers must implement farm management strategies to keep biofouling under control by routinely checking and cleaning gear.
-Different control methods might include a freshwater soak, air-drying on a warm day for 6-24 hours, or power washing
+Growers must implement farm management strategies to keep biofouling under control and keep adequate water flow (for food and oxygen) to shellfish.
+If possible, the biofouling removed from gear should not be returned back to the water.
+Cycling the gear on land to allow the drying/desiccation of biofouling is a best management practice to limit the nutrient input (nitrogen and phosphorus) going back into the local water systems.
+Although a best practice, it is understood it is not always possible/practical based on the operation.